-For more information about the Studio E program, or to enroll in this year’s sessions, contact Epilepsy Foundation of Arizona at email@example.com or call (602) 406-3581.
-Registration will close on June 11, 2015.
+More information about the Studio E program and how to enroll in this year’s sessions will be available soon!
+For any other questions, please contact Epilepsy Foundation of Arizona at email@example.com or call (602) 406-3581.

 Studio E is made possible through an ongoing partnership between Lundbeck, a pharmaceutical company committed to helping people with epilepsy, and the Epilepsy Foundation.
 To learn more about the Studio E program or see artwork generated during previous programs, visit YourPartnerInEpilepsy.com.